MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Update-MgBetaGroupTeamChannel.md

           \[OnPremisesGroupType \<String\>\]: Indicates the target on-premises group type the cloud object is written back as.
 Nullable.
 The possible values are: universalDistributionGroup, universalSecurityGroup, universalMailEnabledSecurityGroup.If the cloud group is a unified (Microsoft 365) group, this property can be one of the following: universalDistributionGroup, universalSecurityGroup, universalMailEnabledSecurityGroup.
-Azure AD security groups can be written back as universalSecurityGroup.
+Microsoft Entra security groups can be written back as universalSecurityGroup.
 If isEnabled or the NewUnifiedGroupWritebackDefault group setting is true but this property isn't explicitly configured: Microsoft 365 groups are written back as universalDistributionGroup by defaultSecurity groups are written back as universalSecurityGroup by default
       \[JoinedTeams \<IMicrosoftGraphTeam\[\]\>\]: The Microsoft Teams teams that the user is a member of.
 Read-only.
 Nullable.
-      \[LastPasswordChangeDateTime \<DateTime?\>\]: The time when this Azure AD user last changed their password or when their password was created, whichever date the latest action was performed.
+      \[LastPasswordChangeDateTime \<DateTime?\>\]: The time when this Microsoft Entra user last changed their password or when their password was created, whichever date the latest action was performed.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.